 Five years professional experience in mid-upper level management of residence life operations on a college campus; a record of innovative leadership in managing people, programs, services, and budgets; and demonstrated success in developing college students and enhancing student learning through residential living.
 Previous experience administering student judicial programs and a record of managing residence life operations in an efficient and effective manner is required.

 Must have knowledge of student development theory and of the impact of a residential living-learning environment on student learning, as well as a thorough understanding of the legal and regulatory parameters of contemporary residence life and university housing practices.
 Knowledge of generally accepted office practices and procedures to include management, recordkeeping, and budgeting is required.
 Skill in decision making and proficiency in both oral and written interpersonal communication are required.
 Must possess the ability to work in a team environment while maintaining positive professional relationships with students, faculty, staff, parents, and the local community.

 Master's degree in college student personnel, counseling, or related field required; earned doctorate preferred.

 Must have the sensitivity and skill to work with a diverse and multicultural student and employee population.
-Must possess excellent time management and organizational skills and the ability to work under pressure with uneven time constraints. *Regular reliable attendance is required. *Must be willing to work some evenings and weekends. *This position is designated as security sensitive and requires a criminal background check.
+Must possess excellent time management and organizational skills and the ability to work under pressure with uneven time constraints. *Regular reliable attendance is required. *Must be willing to work some evenings and weekends.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.